Kuchiru/lgtv/README.md

 - Download the repo, then copy the lgtv directory into the custom_components directory in your home assistant config location, then set up the integration same as above

+### Caveats

+- The modifications to your TV will require a service restart, the TV will appear to be off during this restart.
+You can set a duration on the off trigger in HA Automations to work around false off triggers. for my TV 7 seconds was enough.
+- Idle state does not work, you can work around this by triggering any idle actions with a duration on the paused state.